ways to satisfy your wanderlust when you can't travel

 Best Book For Random Scenarios and Hearty Laughs

-Lastly, if you’re just looking to learn how to handle any possible dangerous scenario that may come up in life, all while also having a good laugh along the way, there’s always this international best-seller.
+Lastly, if you’re looking to learn how to handle any possible dangerous scenario that may come up while also having a good laugh along the way, there’s always this international best-seller.

 This book has been around for quite a while.
 The newest version includes 20 new “modern threats,” including fake news and dropping your phone in the toilet.